Map of Tunisia with R

 [1] "TN.AN" "TN.BJ" "TN.BA" "TN.BZ"

-• We need first to use fortify from ggplot2 package and we will merge the new fortified data with the data containing the variable of interest and the HASC_1 variable.
+ggplot2fortify from ggplot2 package and we will merge the new fortified data with the data containing the variable of interest and the HASC_1 variable.> library(ggplot2)

 > tn_gouv_fr <- fortify(m_gouv2,region = "HASC_1")